march42/piScope/README.md

 - Check out the Explore-Scientific PMC-Eight controller and mount
 - with RTIMULib the IMU sensor values are getting close, to usable
 - automated installing/building of libi2c-dev, pigpio, RTIMULib
+- after using RTIMULib for the IMU sensor the data is getting closer to useable
+- need to check out SOFA library, to ease work